Bryan Edwards Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Season Stats

-- Edwards has hauled in 30 catches for 508 yards and three touchdowns this year.
-He has been targeted 52 times and averages 33.9 receiving yards.
+- Edwards has hauled in 30 passes for 508 yards and three touchdowns this season.
+He has been targeted 52 times, and puts up 33.9 yards per game.

-- Edwards has been the target of 9.3% (52 total) of his team's 559 passing attempts this season.

-- Edwards (seven red zone targets) has been the recipient of 10.6% of his team's 66 red zone pass attempts.
+- So far this season, 9.3% of the 559 passes thrown by his team have gone Edwards' way.

-- The Raiders have thrown the football in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+- The Raiders have called a pass in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
 This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Edwards' matchup with the Colts.